ronalking182/Kingscode/posts/how-to-sum-an-array-in-java.md

 ---

-To create a method that sum’s up an array,  first of all you have to know how to create a method, if you know how to create a method then let dive right in, else I suggest u look up my article on Java method[link]()
+To create a method that sum’s up an array,  first of all you have to know how to create a method, if you know how to create a method then let dive right in, else I suggest u look up my article on Java method[link](https://kingscod.com/blog/how-to-create-a-method-in-java)

+&nbsp;

 ## Below are the steps to create a method that sum’s up an array